QED0711/spiccato/README.md

 ```

-In this example, the custom defined `SpiccatoExtended` class extends the base `Spiccato` class and adds a get method called `customMethods`.
+In this example, the custom defined `SpiccatoExtended` class extends the base `Spiccato` class and adds a get accessor method called `customMethods`.
 This get accessor is typed to return an object that adheres to the shape of the `CustomNamepsace` type. in the accessor implementation, note that it actually returns `this._customMethods`.
 Internally, the manager instance has `this._customMethods` as a property, but it is untyped.
 By wrapping it in a get accessor, we can supply typing information to enforce type safety and provide intellisense completion.

 Finally, we call the `addNamespacedMethods` with an object that has `customMethods` as a property.
 This in turn points to another object with our actual method implementations.
 Note that we supply the `this` keyword definition in the signature, and assign it to the `InstanceSignature` type.
-This will give us full type safety and intellisens within the method.
+This will give us full type safety and intellisense within the method.

+> Note: If you use the included [command line interface](#command-line-interface) to generate your state resource file structure and you include the `--typescript`, flag, this advanced type initialization pattern will be followed.

 ---

 ### Typing your State Schema

 When typing your state schema, there are some special considerations.
-These considerations apply to state that is initialized as `null` or `undefined`.
+These considerations particularly apply to state properties that are initialized as `null` or `undefined`, or properties that can take the form of multiple types.
 Consider the following:

 ```typescript
 const myState = {myVal: null, myString: null};